 Sheri Bragg Program Director

-began as a camp counselor in 2008.
-He is currently an Assistant Camp Director, Social Club Supervisor, and Leisure Programs Coordinator.
-Not only is Jessie Pitts a remarkable parent liaison, but he also has a true gift for developing rapport with children with autism.
+Jessie began as a camp counselor in 2008.
+He is currently FACT's Program Manager.
+Jessie is a remarkable parent liaison and has a true gift for developing rapport with children and adults with autism.
 He is invaluable to our programs.